Therealchainman/archive-cp/algorithms/heavy_light_decomposition.md

 # HEAVY LIGHT DECOMPOSITION

+This algorithm is excellent for finding min/max path queries on a tree and does it in log squared time complexity.
+It also allows updates to node's values on the tree.
+So this works for dynamic trees which will have queries and updates.

 ## implementation for max

 Needs a rooted tree that is undirected.
 Uses heavy light decomposition to compute the max.